 Although getting dental implants is a standard surgical procedure, some patients may require a bone graft for the dental implant to sit more securely in the jawbone.

 The staff at Dapto Dentists have the expertise and knowledge to ensure that when you receive your dental implants and bone grafting procedure, it will be performed professionally and with the greatest of care.
-If you need dental implants and want more information about bone grafting, contact us today on (02) 4210 9058 to book a consultation.
+If you need dental implants and want more information about bone grafting, contact us today on (02) 4210 9058 to book a free consultation.